 Check the monitor in the building's lobby for your course room location.

-If inclement weather is forecasted, call 610-648-3399 or check Weather and Emergency Closing Information.
+Stay informed of delays and cancellations by signing up for our PSUAlert system.
 A Penn State Great Valley closing also applies to off-site locations.
 Note that your instructor may elect to cancel class due to weather issues even though the campus is officially open.
 You will be notified via email if that is the case.
 In all cases, students are advised to check their email prior to traveling to class.

 If class will not be held due to instructor illness or other unforeseen emergency, you will be notified by email.
 Check your email before leaving for class.
 If you do not have access to email during the regular business hours, contact the Professional Development Office with an alternative notification method.

 Professional Development Office hours are: Monday – Thursday, 8:00 a.m.–6:15 p.m., and Friday, 8:00 a.m.–4:30 p.m.

 Most continuing professional education (CPE) courses utilize the Penn State University Course Management Tool (Canvas), which enables students to electronically view assignments, access team journals, receive group mail, participate in discussion forums, etc. You will receive instruction on using this tool during your first class.
 If you do not remember your User ID or password, or have any other issues with logging into the Canvas group, please contact the IT Service Desk at 814-865-4357, Option #1.

 The continuing professional education unit is a nationally recognized unit of measure used to accumulate a standardized permanent record of an individual’s participation in noncredit continuing professional education programs conducted under responsible sponsorship, capable direction, and qualified instruction.
 Units are awarded based on a standard of one unit per ten hours of instructional contact.